Musfer/NNEoS/README.md

 2. Remove any dimensional rescaling — all quantities are already in GeV and fm.
 3. Do not override μ_Q to 0.0 — the table contains the physical μ_Q values.

-**Hybrid model usage**
+**Hybrid model usage remarks**
-1. No switching to a hadronic EOS is needed: this model smoothly connects to hadronic degrees of freedom at low T and μ_B.
+1. No switching to a hadronic EOS is needed: this model smoothly connects to hadronic degrees of freedom for ε ≤ 0.5 GeV/fm³, which is the typical particlization criterion used in hybrid simulations.
-2. When generating particles in the hadron sampler, do not use the Boltzmann series decomposition — it is not required for this EOS.
+2. When generating particles in the hadron sampler, do not use the Boltzmann series decomposition (typically applied when μ_B/T is small).

 ## Citation